 Year 3C

-Aaron D – For showing a great improvement in your addition results from Term 1 in the Westwood testing.
-Well done!
+Deng G – For showing great improvement in your addition tests on Westwood from Term 1 to Term 2.

 Year 4A